Lenonkoech/AuctionManagementDB/README.md

 - `category_id`: Reference to the category of the auction (Foreign Key).
 - `created_at`: Timestamp of auction creation.
 - `updated_at`: Timestamp for tracking updates.
+- `maxBidders`: Maximum number of bidders allowed to bid for an item.

 #### Bids Table